In This Guide

 - Moving office or NBN changeover: onsite for cabling and cutover day.

-Use remote first for most software, account, and settings issues.
-It’s faster, cheaper, and avoids travel delays.
-Choose onsite for power, hardware, cabling, Wi‑Fi coverage, and any job where gear must be touched.
+Pro tip: Use remote first for most software, account, and settings issues — it's faster, cheaper, and avoids travel delays.
+Choose onsite for power, hardware, cabling, Wi-Fi coverage, and any job where gear must be touched.
 Mixing both keeps costs low while keeping your team online.

 Weather and infrastructure